-Dissemination of Policy: MCU will publish its policy in the following documents: the MCU website, the Student Code of Conduct, the Student Handbook & Course Catalog, and the Faculty Handbook and any additional places as needed.
-The Title IX Coordinator will send the policy to existing faculty, staff, students and administrators no later than May 30, 2018.
-The Title

-IX Coordinator will ensure this policy is widely distributed and accounts for variable hiring and enrollment dates.
+Dissemination of Policy: MCU will publish its policy in the following documents: the MCU website, the Student Handbook & Course Catalog, and the Employee Handbook and any additional places as needed.
+The Title IX Coordinator will send the policy to existing faculty, staff, students, and administrators.
+The Title IX Coordinator will ensure this policy is widely distributed and accounts for variable hiring and enrollment dates.
+Training on Title IX is available on demand at this link.
+This training is distributed to employees, students, conference and event attendees and additional interested parties.

 Self-Evaluation: The Title IX Coordinator will assess MCU's current policies and procedures as they affect the admission of students, treatment of students, and employment of both faculty and staff working at any phase of MCU's operation.
 This evaluation will be completed no later than March 1, 2019.
-Any MCU policy or procedure that does not comply with the requirements of Title IX will be subject to the steps necessary to modify the policy and procedure to bring it into compliance with Title IX and will be subject to appropriate steps required to remedy any discrimination resulting from noncompliant policies.
+Any MCU policy or procedure that does not comply with the requirements of Title IX will be subject to the steps necessary to modify the policy and procedure to bring it into compliance with Title IX and will be subject to appropriate steps required to remedy any discrimination resulting from non-compliant policies.
 Records of the evaluation and any subsequent modifications will be kept by the Title IX Coordinator for at least three years and will be provided to the Department of Education upon request.

 Violations: Violations will be reported to and documented by the Title IX Coordinator.
-The Title IX Coordinator will be responsible for documenting the violation in appropriate institutional records, reporting the violation to the US Department of Education (as applicable), reporting to local authorities as applicable, and if appropriate, convening a committee to determine the appropriate sanctions for a violation.
+The Title IX Coordinator will be responsible for documenting the violation in the appropriate institutional records, reporting the violation to the US Department of Education (as applicable), reporting to local authorities as applicable, and if appropriate, convening a committee to determine the appropriate sanctions for a violation.

 Review of Policy: MCU will conduct a Biennial Review to assess the effectiveness of its Title IX Policy and Procedure and will submit a report to the institution's President and/or Board of Directors.
 This review will be conducted by the Title IX Coordinator and/or additional experts assigned by the President of MCU, either internal or external to MCU.
 The lead evaluator will be appointed no later than March 1st of the biennial year, and the investigative team will convene no later than April 1st.
 Evaluation should occur between April through June of the biennial year with the final report being delivered to the President by July 15th.
-The report will cover: data collection methods for evaluation; effectiveness of the institution's Title IX policy and grievance procedures; the number and type of violations as well as sanctions; and recommendations for improvement and change.
+The report will cover data collection methods for evaluation; effectiveness of the institution's Title IX policy and grievance procedures; the number and type of violations as well as sanctions; and recommendations for improvement and change.
 The President will determine the timing and nature of all recommendations identified in the report and will work with the Title IX Coordinator to strategically implement recommendations into MCU operations.